singnet/time-series-analysis/generic/fbprophet-forecast/README.md

 # Facebook Prophet Forecast

-This service uses [Prophet](https://github.com/facebook/prophet) and [Statsmodel](https://github.com/statsmodels/statsmodels) to extrapolate a given time series.
+This service uses [Prophet](https://github.com/facebook/prophet) and [Statsmodel](https://github.com/statsmodels/statsmodels) to forecast points of a given time series.

 It is part of our [Time Series Analysis Services](https://github.com/singnet/time-series-analysis).